-Our 10hl modern production brewery consists of a triple size hot liquor tank, wort buffering tank, mash tun and a whirlpool kettle.
-This feeds our 150hl cellar of 9 jacketed conical fermentation vessels, from 10hl to 30hl in size.
+Our 12hl modern production brewery consists of a triple size hot liquor tank, wort buffering tank, mash tun and a whirlpool kettle.
+This feeds our 350hl cellar of 13 jacketed conical fermentation vessels, from 10hl to 30hl in size.

 The brewhouse is capable of three turns per day, but we prefer to do single or double brew days, not triple, so we get to enjoy the fruits of our labour in the evening!

-We’ve designed and built a lot of the brewery ourselves, preferring to keep the system simple, manual and as easy to use as possible, whilst maintaining that hands-on feel of craft brewing.
+Our brew house is traditional, simple, and as easy to use as possible, maintaining that hands-on feel of craft brewing.

 All of our beer is packaged in house, and stored in our sub 5ºC insulated cold room.
 We package our beer mainly in to steel kegs, which we then collect and reuse, producing zero packaging waste.
 For small pack, we do a mix of bottles, which we fill with our Meheen M6 bottle filler, or cans, which we fill in-house with a contract company using their Wild Goose canning line.